ashikahamed221/Responsive-portfolio/README.md

-Portfolio Website
+# Portfolio Website

 This is a personal portfolio website showcasing my work, skills, and experience.
-It is built with HTML, CSS, and JavaScript to provide a responsive and engaging interface.
+It is built with HTML, CSS, and JavaScript (or your chosen framework) to provide a responsive and engaging interface.

-Features:
+## Features

-Home Page: Introduction and welcome message.
+- *Home Page*: Introduction and welcome message.

-About Section: Brief bio,Skills.
+- *About Section*: Brief bio, skills.

-Portfolio Section: Projects with images, and links to live demos.
+- *Portfolio Section*: Projects with descriptions, images, and links to live demos.

-Contact Section: Contact form and links to social media profiles.
+- *Contact Section*: Contact form and links to social media profiles.

-Technologies Used:
+## Technologies Used

-Frontend: HTML, CSS, JavaScript.
+- *Frontend*: HTML, CSS, JavaScript.

-Styling: CSS.
+- *Styling*: CSS.

-Database:Firebase.
+- *Form Handling*: Firebase.

+## Installation